 Recently one of my senior leaders, who I’ll call George, was responsible for an initiative that didn’t exactly turn out like we all hoped.
-In fact it was less than impressive results, though it wasn’t a total failure.
+In fact, the results were less than impressive, though it wasn’t a total failure.

 George was the first to take responsibility.
 He held himself accountable, stood up, and said, “I take responsibility and I will fix this issue.”

 But along with that, George also wanted to make sure that he was held accountable in a more serious way for the actions that were taken and for the lack of results.
 He was looking for some sort of punishment.

 My response?
 Leaders don’t avoid adversity or even failure.
 One of the signs of a great leader is how they handle that adversity and how they move forward.

 George exemplified phenomenal leadership throughout this process despite the initial failing.
 In fact, because of a series of events, I reinforced the fact that he had taken the right steps and made the right decisions throughout the process.

 Here are four questions to ask about your leadership in the face of failure:

 1. Do you take responsibility and hold yourself accountable?

 A great leader will hold themselves accountable.
 They judge themselves based on results, NOT effort.